Liphardt Lab

 Research Directions: Patterns, Energy, and Information

-Privacy-preservivng Analytics for Digital Health
+Privacy-preserving Analytics for Digital Health

 New cryptographic techniques such as Fully Homomorphic Encryption (FHE) make it possible to derive insights from encrypted data, better balancing patient privacy with the needs of public health.
 We recently used another technique, Secure Multiparty Computation, to investigate COVID symptoms in millions of people in 91 countries without jeopardizing their privacy.